 Batteries will be part of the answer, especially for storing and providing short bursts of energy.
 But when we consider how much our demand for clean energy will increase and the limited capacity of the electricity distribution network we also need to consider off-grid solutions and longer-term options.

 Converting renewable energy to green hydrogen that can be stored and transported as a gas or liquid is the answer.
-GeoPura is providing the means right now for renewable energy generators to exploit this opportunity.
+GeoPura is providing the means right now for green hydrogen renewable energy generators to exploit this opportunity.

 It is estimated that in the EU alone we will invest over €180 billion by 2050 to roll out hydrogen power.
 We believe that the investment should focus on green hydrogen production through water electrolysis where zero emissions can be guaranteed.